-Electric utilities were coded according to their positions in West Virginia v.
+The key outcome we examine is participation and position of electric utilities in West Virginia v.
 EPA.
 We coded the 26 utilities in the sample that participated as petitioners against the CPP in the lawsuit as oppose, and the 13 utilities that intervened in favor of the CPP as support.
-The remaining 120 utilities in the sample were coded as no position.
+The remaining 120 utilities in the sample were coded as no position.9 Our theoretical framework suggests that state-level policy and political landscapes might influence utilities' position-taking with respect to the CPP, with utilities operating in states with stronger (weaker) state-level proposed early in the Obama presidency state climate policies were significantly less advanced and polarized than at the time the CPP was debated in Obama's second term.